 Color Palette Examples

 There are some color schemes that are most commonly used for specific occasions and fields, so let me break down what those are.
-Or at least give you an inspirational direction.
+To give you an inspirational direction, browse over Visual Composer showcase to find outstanding websites like those below.

 Color Palettes for a Wedding